ayiezola/discord-notification-setup/README.md

 # Preparations
 Ensure you have prepare your discord key.

+# Initial information
+- discord_push (This file will setup discord notification for the first time)
+- discord_alert_generate (This file will only generate alert script for you)

 # How to get discord webhook
 - Open discord
 - Select your preferred channel